RHS Growing Guides

 -

-Loss of ripening fruit – protect fruit from birds and squirrels by covering trees with netting or fleece before the fruits start to colour up, growing trees in a fruit cage or keeping potted plants indoors once the fruits start to swell.
+- Loss of ripening fruit – protect peaches from birds and squirrels by covering them with sleeves or netting.
+Ensure any netting is taut and fastened securely so birds and other wildlife don’t get entangled in it.
+Alternatively, grow trees in a fruit cage or move container-grown trees into a greenhouse once the fruits start to colour up

 Get involved